Tuesday, September 29, 2009

 Parry's Penstemon (Penstemon parryi)

-Most trees, shrubs, perennials and succulents can be planted now.
-Stay away from planting Palms, Bougainvillea, Lantana and other plants that suffer frost damage during the winter months.
+Most trees, shrubs, perennials, and succulents can be planted now.
+Stay away from planting palms, bougainvillea, lantana and other plants that suffer frost damage during the winter months.
 They do best when planted in the spring.

 Chaparral Sage (Salvia clevelandii)

-As in all climates, be sure to plant correctly.
-Dig a hole three times as wide as the root ball but no deeper than the root ball.
-This will allow the roots to grow outwards more quickly.
-You do not need to add any amendments to the hole as this can cause the roots to just stay in place, enjoying the nutrient rich soil, instead of venturing out into the regular soil.
+When growing native plants, you do not need to add any amendments to the hole as this can cause the roots to just stay in place, enjoying the nutrient-rich soil, instead of venturing out into the regular soil.
 If you do decide to add amendments to the soil, be sure to incorporate them well with the existing soil.
-Newly installed plants will initially require more water then established plants, so be sure to adjust your watering schedule accordingly.

 Bower Vine (Pandorea jasminoides)

-16 comments:
+16 replies

-Marilyn said...
+Marilyn says:

 Hi!
 I am so excited to find you!
 I found you through Blotanical.
 I live in east Mesa and I'm always looking for ideas and tips on gardening here in Maricopa County.
 This is my favorite time of year to garden.
 We're gearing up the garden boxes...I'll be back!

-Mary Delle said...
+Mary Delle says:

 Your plants look so good.
 We've finally got some cooler weather here in LA, so I'll be off to the nursery to find some new plants.
 And get the fall garden planted.

-rebecca Sweet said...
+3. rebecca Sweet

 Beautiful photos - I love your blog and will forward it to my friend who just moved to Las Vegas and is mourning her new, hot, dry environment (she likes 'Connecticut weather'...).
 Your blog will give her hope that she can still have a beautiful garden!

-Bren said...
+4. Bren

 When we hit our HOT HUMID days during summer I feel like I am a Desert Gardener.
 I am so happy that you stopped by my blog so I could find my way to yours.
 I love your photos of your world.